alicehillier/rainforest-cafe/README.md

     clicked on, so the user couldn't see the interactive map or a broader view of the location.

     Solution: I realised that I had placed the anchor tag within the div, around another div.
 So, the anchor tag was applied to the inner div, which had no properties set.
 I moved the anchor tag outside of the outer div, which then allowed the user to click the working link.

+## Deployment

+## Testing

+## Credits

+- Pexels and Unsplashed: All images were sourced from these two websites.

+- Font Awesome: All icons were sourced from this website.

+## Acknowledgements

+- My mentor, Oluwaseun Owonikoko, for her patience, support and consistent constructive feedback.
+- My peers, for their continued support and advice.
+- My husband, Norman, for his constant encouragement and for testing the website regularly.